-The global behavior of OpenNMS is configured with Property files.
-Configuration can have also effect on the Java Virtual Machine underneath OpenNMS.
-Changes in these property files require a restart of OpenNMS.
+The global behavior of OpenNMS Horizon is configured with properties files.
+Configuration can also affect the Java Virtual Machine under which OpenNMS Horizon runs.
+Changes in these properties files require a restart of OpenNMS Horizon.
 The configuration files can be found in \${OPENNMS_HOME}/etc.